gianluca-pepe/semi-adversarial-network/README.md

 _Face-Matcher uses downloaded weights (in the same way of the reference paper) during Further-Training so we didn't need to pre-train it._

-Obtainerd weights can be found here: https://drive.google.com/file/d/1OgnvG74Qru9tbeXImUldcr60HuJoLrov/view?usp=sharing
+Obtained weights can be found here: https://drive.google.com/file/d/1OgnvG74Qru9tbeXImUldcr60HuJoLrov/view?usp=sharing

 ---